-Device collections provide the ability to create and manage logical groups of target devices.
+Device collections allow you to create and manage logical groups of target devices.
 Creating device collections simplifies device management by performing actions at the collection level rather than at the target-device level.

 A target device can only be a member of one device collection.

-Depending on a sites preference, another collection use case might include the consolidation of test and/or maintenance devices into a single device collection, and then managing vDisk assignments on a per device basis rather than a per collection basis.
+Depending on a sites preference, another collection use case might include the consolidation of test and/or maintenance devices into a single device collection.
+This use case manages vDisk assignments on a per device basis rather than a per collection basis.
 For example, create a device collection labeled Development consisting of five target devices, each one assigned to a particular vDisk.
 Farm administrators create and manage device collections for sites they have security privileges to configure.

 Expanding a Device Collections folder in the Console’s tree allows you to view members of a device collection.
 To display or edit a device collection’s properties, right-click on an existing device collection in the Console, then select the Properties menu option.
 The Device Collection Properties dialog displays allowing you to view or make modifications to that collection.